ngkelly3/frontend-nanodegree-mobile-portfolio/README.md

 ### resizePizzas function

-1. Followed Cameron's Udacity "Stop FSL" lesson for guidance to achieve below 1ms time to change pizza
+1. Follow Cameron's Udacity "Stop FSL" lesson for guidance to achieve below 1ms time to change pizza (see Lesson 5, Browser Rendering Optimization, Project P4 for more information)
 2. Remove determineDx requirement and change switch statement to return a width
-3. Apply width via subsequent 'for' loop
+3. Apply newWidth via subsequent 'for' loop
 4. Utilize 'use strict' for faster runtime

+### Further Optimizations

+Grunt build tools were used to optimize pizza.html and associated files